pedro-hbl/ximple-library/readme.md

 ### H2 Database

-For development environments, we opted for the H2 Database due to its ease of use and configuration.
+For development environments, I opted for the H2 Database due to its ease of use and configuration.
 H2 provides an in-memory database option, which is lightweight and suitable for local development and testing.

 ### Caching